 In attacks on professors, we have also seen a sharp difference in the level of support voiced by university officials depending on the content of the viewpoints.
 Indeed, we have seen schools refuse to apologize when they effectively fueled false allegations.

 When conservative faculty or controversial speakers are targeted, few officials or fellow professors have stepped forward to denounce such campaigns.
 The same is not true when controversies have arisen for statements on the left.
 We have been discussing efforts to fire professors who voice dissenting views on various issues including an effort to oust a leading economist from the University of Chicago as well as a leading linguistics professor at Harvard and a literature professor at Penn.
-Sites like Lawyers, Guns, and Money feature writers like Colorado Law Professor Paul Campus who call for the firing of those with opposing views (including myself).
+Sites like Lawyers, Guns, and Money feature writers like Colorado Law Professor Paul Campos who call for the firing of those with opposing views (including myself).
 Such campaigns have targeted teachers and students who contest the evidence of systemic racism in the use of lethal force by police or offer other opposing views in current debates over the pandemic, reparations, electoral fraud, or other issues.

 Over at RIT, the students went the impeachment route to punish opposing viewpoints.
 The controversy arose in late January and students sought to impeach Custer due to his arguments on the student government’s messaging app in support of a campus officer who wore a Thin Blue Line face mask.
 This has been a controversy on other campuses where some symbols are favored while others are disfavored.
 For free speech advocates, the issue is not the inherent meaning or value but the basis of discriminating on the basis of content in speech regulation.